Board of Directors

 Ann Price, AIA is a Registered Architect and has been involved in building design and planning work in Tucson since 1993.
 She has an MBA from the University of Arizona’s Eller College of Management.
 Ann has enjoyed the game of chess recreationally since childhood, and began volunteering with 9 Queens after attending one of the library tournaments.
 Chess with 9 Queens is a great way for youth in our community to develop important business skills, like strategic thinking abilities.
 Ann is proud to serve as a member of the 9 Queens Board of Directors since 2011.

-Kendra Cass, a native of the San Francisco Bay area, has been an educator for the past 15 years ranging from K-12 teaching, arts education, social justice and media literacy.
+Kendra Cass, Executive Director, native of the San Francisco Bay area, has been an educator for the past 15 years ranging from K-12 teaching, arts education, social justice and media literacy.
 She earned her BA in Creative Writing from San Francisco State University and a Master’s in Teaching from New College of California with a focus in Family Literacy and International Teaching Collaboration in El Salvador.
-Kendra began bringing her own children to 9 Queens Family Nights and soon after became a volunteer.
+Kendra began bringing her own children to 9 Queens Family Nights and soon after became a volunteer and board member.
 She is a strong supporter of 9 Queens mission of empowerment of our girls through chess and a believer in the benefits chess offers in the arenas of math and science.
-Kendra is honored to serve as a member on the Board of 9 Queens and continues to work on her game as a testament to better late than never.
+Kendra is honored to serve as a member of 9 Queens and remains committed to the vision of accessible education for all!

 9 Queens National Advisory Council